Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Theoretical Model

-where $C_{is_1s_2}$ is the number of threefold coincidence detection events of photons in the idler and the two signal paths, $C_{i}$ is the number of idler detection events, and $C_{is_j}$ is the number of idler and signal $j$ twofold coincidence detection events where $j=1,2$.
-We develop a theoretical model that takes into account full multi-photon effects, losses, and multi-mode behavior to determine the dependence of $g^2(0)$ on $\mu$.
-Analytical expressions for the detection rates of each detector, twofold coincidence rates, threefold coincidence rates, and $g^2(0)$ as a function of $\mu$ and efficiencies are derived using a characteristic function-based approach \cite{takeoka2015full}.
-For our experiment, we construct the symplectic transformation that maps the characteristic function of the state after the CWDMs, which is a multi-mode squeezed vacuum state, to that of the state prior to detection.
-This is permitted because the states and all relevant experimental operations are Gaussian.
-The characteristic function is constructed using the Schmidt modes of the JSI (see Supplemental Material) \cite{kwiat2018}.
+where $C_{is_1s_2}$ is the rate of three-fold coincidence detection events of photons in the idler and signal 1 and 2 paths, $C_{i}$ is the rate of idler detection events, and $C_{is_j}$ is the two-fold coincidence detection rate of idler and signal $j$ events, where $j=1,2$.
+Since we are interested in large $\mu$, we cannot utilize Eqs.~\ref{eq:Ci_low_mu}-\ref{eq:Cis1s2_low_mu}.
+Hence, to find an expression for $g^{2}(0)$, we derive analytical expressions for the single path detection rates, two-fold coincidence rates, and three-fold coincidence rates using a characteristic function-based approach \cite{takeoka2015full}.